COMPOSTABLE SERVICE WARE

-What is Compostable Food Service Ware?Compostable food service ware is a category of single-use disposable food service ware items such as cups, bowls, plates, trays, clam shells, fork, spoons, knives and straws that are manufactured from materials that degrade rapidly and safely into a valuable soil-like material when these items are sent to a commercial or municipal composting facility along with other compostable materials such as food scraps and yard waste.
+Compostable food service ware is a category of single-use disposable food service ware items such as cups, bowls, plates, trays, clam shells, fork, spoons, knives and straws.
+They are manufactured from materials that degrade rapidly and safely into a valuable soil-like material when these items are sent to a commercial or municipal composting facility along with other compostable materials.

-What are the benefits of using Compostable Service Ware?Compostables help reduce food waste going to landfills and incinerators.
+- Compostables help reduce food waste going to landfills and incinerators.

 Compostable service ware products can be made from paper or other plant - based fibers such as sugar cane (bagasse), wheat straw, bamboo or palm fiber, wood, or compostable plastic resins.
-Compostable plastic resins are most commonly biobased; this means they are made from plant-based materials such as corn or potato starch, soybean protein, or cellulose.
-These materials are converted into plastic polymers such as polylactic acid (PLA) that have similar properties to petroleum-based plastics.
-Biobased, compostable food service products typically fall into four categories:
+Compostable plastic resins are most commonly bio-based; which means they are made from plant-based materials such as corn or potato starch, soybean protein, or cellulose.
+These materials are converted into plastic polymers such as poly-lactic acid (PLA) that have similar properties to petroleum-based plastics.

-- Cutlery (e.g., knives, forks, spoons, and “sporks”)
+- Cutlery (e.g., knives, forks, spoons, and “sporks”

 Food service ware (e.g., plates, bowls, cups, etc.)

 Take - out containers (e.g., boxes, clamshells, and other types of containers and lids)

 - Other items (e.g., straws, food service gloves, bags, etc.)

 How does the cost of Compostable Food Service Ware compare to conventional products?